icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types-slice2.md

 {% title /%}

 ## Enum

-An enumerator is encoded as its associated numeric value, using the encoding of the parent enumeration's underlying type.
+An enumerator is encoded as its associated numeric value, using the encoding of the enumeration's underlying type.

 For example:
 ```slice
 enum Fruit : uint16 { Apple, Strawberry, Orange = 5 }
 ```

-A `Strawberry` is encoded as 1 in an uint16 (on 2 bytes), while a `Orange` is encoded as 5.
+A `Strawberry` is encoded like a uint16 with value 1 (on 2 bytes), while a `Orange` is encoded as 5.

 The encoding is the same for checked and unchecked enums.

 ## Exception

 An exception is encoded exactly like a non-compact [struct](#struct) with the same fields.

 ## Proxy

 A proxy is encoded as a [string](#string) that holds the proxy's service address.

 {% callout type="information" %}